Farmer

 Fair Trade is a movement based upon bringing awareness to what was seen as exploited conditions that many people are forced to work under internationally.

-It is also about trying to highlight the actual cost of the goods so that when we buy something, we do not just think about the price tag but that consumers consider all the potential harm that could happen if a product is purchased at a price that is too low for an individual in another country to earn a fair wage or have a sustainable way of life.
+It is also about trying to highlight the actual cost of the goods so that when we buy something, we do not just think about the price tag but consider all the potential harm that could happen if a product is purchased at a price that is too low for an individual in another country to earn a fair wage or have a sustainable way of life.

 What is Ethical Sourcing?